Disappearance of Bobby Dunbar: After the trial

 After the trial, the people of Poplarville welcomed Anderson and she began a new life there, eventually marrying and having seven children.
 According to her descendants, she became a devout Christian, helped found a church and served as nurse and midwife to the small community.
 Although her children indicated that her life was a happy one after settling in Poplarville, they said that she nonetheless spoke often of her lost son and that their family always regarded him as having been kidnapped by the Dunbars.
 She died on February 1, 1940, and is buried in Fords Creek Cemetery in Poplarville.

 In 2008, one of Anderson's sons, Hollis, recounted the story for This American Life that in 1944 Bobby Dunbar/Bruce Anderson visited him at his place of business, where they talked.
-Hollis' sister Jules has recounted a similar experience wherein a man, who she believes to have been Dunbar, came to the service station where she worked and talked to her for an extended period.
+Hollis' sister Jules has recounted a similar experience where a man, who she believes to have been Dunbar/Anderson, came to the service station where she worked and talked to her for an extended period.
 The Dunbar family also has a similar story, as told by Bobby Dunbar's son Gerald.
-The family was returning home from a trip and passed through Poplarville when Bobby Dunbar said, "Those are the people they came to pick me up from."
-The Anderson family then had a brief visit with Dunbar.
+The family was returning home from a trip in 1963 and passed through Poplarville when Dunbar said, "Those are the people they came to pick me up from."

 After Walters had served two years of his prison term for kidnapping, his attorney was successful in appealing the conviction and it was overturned by the Louisiana Supreme Court.
 Walters was then granted the right to a new trial.
 Citing the excessive costs of the first trial, prosecutors in Opelousas declined to try him again and instead released him.
 After his release from custody, Walters resumed an itinerant lifestyle.
 Walters died on April 7, 1945, and was buried in Pueblo, Colorado, beside his wife.
 The grandchildren of Walters' brother reported that during their childhood, he typically visited their grandfather a few times per year and that during these visits, Walters always maintained his innocence regarding the kidnapping charge.

-The boy raised as Bobby Dunbar married, had four children of his own and died on March 8, 1966.
-He was buried in Bellevue Memorial Park in Opelousas, Louisiana.
+The boy raised as Bobby Dunbar married, had four children of his own, and ran a gas station.
+At one point in 1954, Bobby Dunbar Jr. asked his father if he was sure he really was Bobby Dunbar or not.
+His father responded “I know who I am, and I know who you are.
+And nothing else makes a difference.”
+Bobby Dunbar died on March 8, 1966, and was buried in Bellevue Memorial Park in Opelousas, Louisiana.
 His widow died in 1994 and was interred next to her husband.